Magistrates' court (England and Wales)

-In England and Wales, a magistrates' court is a lower court which hears matters relating to summary offences and some triable either-way matters.
-Some civil law issues are also decided here; whilst notably family proceedings used to be dealt with in Magistrates' Courts, they are now dealt with in the Family Court (where Magistrates still sit).
-In 2010, there were 320 magistrates' courts in England and Wales; by 2020, a decade later, 164 of those had closed.
+In England and Wales, a magistrates' court (Welsh: llys ynadon) is a lower court which hears matters relating to summary offences and some triable either-way matters.
+Some civil law issues are also decided here; while family proceedings used to be dealt with in magistrates' courts, they are now dealt with in the Family Court (where magistrates still sit).
+In 2010 there were 320 magistrates' courts in England and Wales; by 2020, a decade later, 164 of those had closed.
 The jurisdiction of magistrates' courts and rules governing them are set out in the Magistrates' Courts Act 1980.

 All criminal proceedings start at a magistrates' court.
 Summary offences are lesser crimes (for example, public order offences and most driving matters) that can be punished under the magistrates' courts maximum sentencing powers of 12 months' imprisonment, and/or an unlimited fine.
 Indictable only offences, on the other hand, are serious crimes (e.g. rape, murder); if it is found at the initial hearing of the magistrates' court that there is a case to answer, they are committed to the Crown Court, which has a much wider range of sentencing power.
 Either-way offences are matters that can be dealt with either in the magistrates' court or in the Crown Court.
-Defendants have the option to elect for their case to be heard in the Crown Court, however magistrates also have the right to send the case to the Crown Court if at any time they consider that their sentencing powers are likely to be insufficient.
+Defendants have the option to elect for their case to be heard in the Crown Court, but magistrates also have the right to send the case to the Crown Court if at any time they consider that their sentencing powers are likely to be insufficient.

 In the magistrates' court, cases are usually heard by a bench of three (or occasionally two) justices of the peace, or by a district judge (magistrates' court).
 Criminal cases are usually, although not exclusively, investigated by the police and then prosecuted at the court by the Crown Prosecution Service.
-Some uncontested minor criminal matters (for example, road traffic offences, TV licensing matters etc) can be dealt with by a single justice of the peace under the single justice procedure.
+Some uncontested minor criminal matters (for example, road traffic offences, TV licensing matters etc.) can be dealt with by a single justice of the peace under the single justice procedure.
 In the criminal court, individual magistrates have equal sentencing powers to district judges and deliver verdicts on both "summary" and "either way" offences that carry up to twelve months in prison, or an unlimited fine.

 Defendants may hire a solicitor or barrister to represent them, often paid for by legal aid.

 There are magistrates in other common-law jurisdictions.